yashu1wwww/Youtube-Auto-Comment/README.md

 # Youtube-Auto-Comment
 Youtube Auto Comment Using Python

+#Replace Email and Pass in 14 & 15 line and also

+change the cmt text if you needed to your required cmts in 11th line

-Youtube Auto Comments #Replace Email and Pass in 10 & 11 line and replace 24 line with url After download the folder extract it and open cmd and enter Python If You Find Python Version
+After download the folder extract it and open cmd and enter Python If You Find Python Version

-Then enter pip install undetected_chromedriver,
+Then enter pip install undetected_chromedriver in cmd and hit enter button (internet connection will be in on)

+and enter pip install random in cmd and hit enter button

-and Pip install Proxy  in cmd
+and Pip install Proxy in cmd and hit enter button

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc

-enter cmt.py or cmt in cmd or in python idle

 👉Python Install Setup=https://youtu.be/4bUOrMj88Pc